rocketacademy/sarah-classic/basic-data/errors.md

 Are the values in our program the ones we expect?

-As below we can pass variable values to `console.log`:

 ```javascript
 var main = function(input) {
   var myOutputValue = kilometersToMiles(input);